It’s no secret that English has become the global lingua franca.

 In this video I want to tackle this challenge head on and share with you my 5 principles for teaching listening for English as a Lingua Franca use.

-To learn more about teaching English as a Lingua Franca, check out my on-line courses on TEFL Equity Academy and start your FREE trial today.
+To learn more about teaching English as a Lingua Franca, check out TEFL Equity Academy and start your FREE 30-day trial today.